cuboid6023/HealthBarLib/README.md

     -`1`: Default.
 Settings will remain as configured on next reload

 `$load_messages`
-    -`0`: Do not send messages when the datapack is loaded/reloaded.
+    -`0`: Do not send messages when the datapack is loaded/reloaded
     -`1`: Default.
-Sends messages on install or reload.
+Sends messages on install or reload

+`$fancy_death`
+    -`0`: Clear health bars immediately as soon as an entity's health reaches zero
+    -`1`: Default.
+Indicate death on health bars when the entity dies; clear them only after the corpse disappears

+## Credits
+Special thanks to the Minecraft Commands discord for helping with optimizations [corpse detection and slow looping], and to the CTMC for inspiring me to create this datapack in the first place.